AlGeoMation/Realistic-Chair-Blender-3D/README.md

 # Realistic-Chair-Blender-3D
-A simple chair model but highly realistic with matching scales
+A highly realistic Blender model of a chair, created with accurate proportions and real-world scale.